iszczesniak/cpp/memory/index.md

 function is called, which depend on the platform (the system architecture, the operating system, and the compiler).
-C++ does not specify a call convention, but some C++ functionality (like the constructor elision and the return value optimization) follows from a typical call convention.
+C++ does not specify a call convention, but some C++ functionality (like the constructor elision) follows from a typical call convention.

 A regular C++ programmer doesn't have to know such details, but mentioning them is worthwhile to understand that C++ is a part of